Werner Park: Description and features

 Werner Park's original scoreboard and video display was 31 ft wide and 16 ft tall (496 ft^{2}).
 By 2014, the display was malfunctioning frequently and had become difficult to maintain.
 In January 2015, the Sarpy County board of commissioners voted 4-1 to accept a nearly $600,000 bid from Daktronics of Brookings, South Dakota, for a new high-definition display.
 The display is 45.5 ft wide and 25 ft tall (1,137.5 ft^{2}), over twice as large as the old display.
 The display can either show one large image, or combinations of live video, instant replays, scoring information, statistics, graphics, animations, or sponsor messages and advertisements.
+Prior to the 2026 season, a new high-definition display was installed that is twenty percent larger than the old display by virtue of incorporating the old physical line score display and that features a 114 percent increase in resolution (1.34 million pixels versus 625,000 pixels).
+The park's wireless camera and microphone systems were also upgraded.
 A bar and beer garden is located below the scoreboard.

 The park features a 6,500 ft2 children's play area located along the concourse behind left field with a carousel, inflatable bounce house, and other activities.
 There is also a wiffle ball field and a half-basketball court behind the concourse in left-center field.
 Tented picnic areas for large groups are located behind the children's play area and along the concourse in right field.
 A statue of hometown pitching legend Bob Gibson was unveiled outside Werner Park's main entrance in 2013.